thenbrent/multisite-user-management/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0

-Allocate new users a role for every site in a MultiSite WordPress installation.
+Add new users to every site in a MultiSite WordPress installation with a default role you choose.

 == Description ==